 Lee Zeldin grew up in Suffolk County and graduated from William Floyd High School in Mastic Beach.
 He earned his bachelor’s degree from the State University of New York at Albany and then his law degree from Albany Law School, becoming New York's youngest attorney at the time at the age of 23.

 United States Congressman Lee Zeldin grew up in Suffolk County and graduated from William Floyd High School in Mastic Beach.
 He earned his bachelor’s degree from the State University of New York at Albany and then his law degree from Albany Law School, becoming New York’s youngest attorney at the time at the age of 23.

 Lee spent four years on Active Duty with the U.S. Army and served in different capacities including as a Military Intelligence Officer, Federal Prosecutor and Military Magistrate.
 In the summer of 2006, while assigned to the Army’s elite 82nd Airborne Division, Lee deployed to Iraq with an infantry battalion of fellow paratroopers in support of Operation Iraqi Freedom.

 In 2007, Lee returned to Suffolk County with his family.
 It was at this time, he transitioned from Active Duty to the Army Reserves, where he currently serves with the rank of Major.
 He then established a successful law practice in 2008.
-Elected to the State Senate two years later, in 2010, he’s been working hard every day to keep the promises he made to the hard-working families he represents.
+Elected to the New York State Senate two years later, in 2010, he’s been working hard every day since to keep the promises he made to the hard-working families he represents.